OneCommunityGlobal/HGNRest/requirements/actionItemController/getactionItem.md

    > ## Negative case

 3. ❌ Returns error 404 if the API does not exist
-4. ✅ Returns 400 if any error when finding an ActionItem.
+4. ✅ Returns 400 if any error occurs when finding an ActionItem.

 > ## Edge case